Do You Get Heel Pain When Running?

 Heel spurs are often caused by excessive stress or tension at the attachment site of a tendon.
 In turn, this pulls on the periosteum around the bone and stimulates the bone to lay down more bone.

 Heel spurs aren't always painful though, and many people can have them without having pain.
+Many people are able to exercise with heel spurs.

 So just because there's a heel spur on your x-ray and you also have pain doesn't necessarily mean that it's the cause of your pain.